In Vitro Inhalation Testing:

 Revolutionizing Inhalation Product Safety

-In the world of product safety and environmental health, assessing potential risks associated with inhalable products has always been a complex challenge.
-Commercial nebulizer applications, used for various purposes like disinfection and scenting, release potentially harmful aerosols into the air.
 Understanding the possible adverse acute inhalation effects of these aerosols is crucial for ensuring consumer safety.
-A recent study by Ritter et al (2023) explores an innovative in vitro inhalation approach to estimate potential adverse acute inhalation effects of aerosols from commercial nebulizer applications.
+A recent study by Ritter et al. (2023) explores an innovative in vitro inhalation approach designed to accurately estimate the potential acute toxicity of aerosols from commercial nebulizers.

 Figure 1 – expoCube